 Clicking on Thresh's Dark Passage while charging your Vault Breaker will put Vault Breaker on cool down.

 Vault Breaker will hit targets just beyond the 'max distance' it shows you.

-Use Excessive Force immediately after an auto attack to reset the auto attack.
+Use Relentless Force immediately after an auto attack to reset the auto attack.

 Vi cannot be stopped by Amumu's Curse of the Sad Mummy.

-The Sheen proc makes Excessive Force hit harder, allowing items like Trinity Force to make you hit pretty effing hard.
+The Sheen proc makes Relentless Force hit harder, allowing items like Trinity Force to make you hit pretty effing hard.

-Assault and Battery does damage to people it knocks aside, so when going for multiple low health enemies who are fleeing, ulting the enemy furthest can sometimes result in easy double kills.
+Cease and Desist does damage to people it knocks aside, so when going for multiple low health enemies who are fleeing, ulting the enemy furthest can sometimes result in easy double kills.

 As mentioned before, Vladimir's Sanguine Pool and Fizz's Playful / Trickster will interrupt your ult.